Services and support provided to victims

-If you are a victim you are entitled to receive information and services about the crime and the person who committed the crime.
+If you are a victim of crime you are entitled to receive information and services about the crime and the person who committed the crime.
 Confidentiality provisions within the law prevent a lot of this information from being released to the public.

-To receive this service you will need to be on the Victims’ Register.
+If you’d like to receive this service you will need to be on the Victims’ Register.

-The victims' register is voluntary and not an automatic process.
+Registration is voluntary and not an automatic process.

-Information when the person is in prison
+Information received when the person is in prison

 - sentence details in relation to imprisonment and community based orders

 - which prison the prisoner is accommodated in

 - any escape from custody and

 - when and under what circumstances a prisoner is eligible for release from custody (including Bail, Home Detention, Parole, Bond, sentenced served and re-socialisation and work release .

 Information when the person is eligible for parole